Tom Dempsey recommends the following camera gear for on-the-go photographers:

 PART B. World’s best POCKETABLE TRAVEL CAMERA

-The best and brightest pocketable 8x-zoom camera is now the Sony Cyber-shot DSC-RX100 VII (RX100M7) (2019, 11 oz, 24–200mm f/2.8-4.5).
-The sweet spot for a sharp, portable zoom is now found in cameras like this which use Sony’s 1-inch-Type sensor — as explained in my “Sensors” article.
+The best and brightest pocketable 8x-zoom camera is the Sony Cyber-shot DSC-RX100 version VII (2019, 11 oz, RX100M7, Amazon) with 24–200mm f/2.8-4.5 equivalent lens and optimal 1-inch-Type sensor.
+Read more about the sweet spot for sharp, portable zooms in Tom’s sensors article.

 Other good pocketable cameras